basarat/typescript-book/docs/project/external-modules.md

 import foo = require('foo');
 ```

-actually imports *two* things:
+actually does *two* things:

-* The type information from the imported file.
+* Imports the type information of the foo module.
-* Takes are runtime dependency on the `foo` module.
+* Specifies a runtime dependency on the foo module.

 You can pick and choose so that only *the type information* is loaded and no runtime dependency occurs.
 Before continuing you might want to recap the [*declaration spaces*](../project/declarationspaces.md) section of the book.